What is Forest School?

 I have an adopted son with special education and behavioural needs.

-Currently I support educational establishments in and around London.
-I am completing a Level Three Forest School Leader (Archimedes) qualification.
-I have a current DBS certificate and hold a paediatric two day first aid certificate.
+Recently I completed an “Understanding Autism” course at the University of Kent.
+I have completed a Level Three Forest School Leader (Archimedes) qualification.
+I have a current DBS certificate, a Level Three Outdoor First Aid certificate and an additional two day paediatric first aid certificate.